rclone/rclone/docs/content/bisync.md

     - Excluding such dirs first will make rclone operations (much) faster.
     - Specific files may also be excluded, as with the Dropbox exclusions example below.
-2. Decide if its easier (or cleaner) to:
+2. Decide if it's easier (or cleaner) to:
     - Include select directories and therefore _exclude everything else_ -- or --
     - Exclude select directories and therefore _include everything else_
 3. Include select directories: